brandoncurtis/shell-novice/_episodes/05-loop.md

 - "Use `$name` to expand a variable (i.e., get its value). `${name}` can also be used."
 - "Do not use spaces, quotes, or wildcard characters such as '*' or '?' in filenames, as it complicates variable expansion."
 - "Give files consistent names that are easy to match with wildcard patterns to make it easy to select them for looping."
-- "Use the *&uarr;*{:.keyboard} key to scroll up through previous commands to edit and repeat them."
+- "Use the *▲*{:.keyboard} key to scroll up through previous commands to edit and repeat them."
 - "Use *Ctrl*{:.keyboard}+*R*{:.keyboard} to search through the previously entered commands."
 - "Use `history` to display recent commands, and `!number` to repeat a command by number."
 ---